traefik-plugins/traefik-jwt-plugin/README.md

 OpaResponseHeaders | Map used to inject OPA result fields as HTTP response headers.
 Populated if OPA response has `OpaAllowField` present, regardless of value.
 Only 1st level keys from OPA document are supported.
 OpaHttpStatusField | Field in OPA JSON result, which contains int or string HTTP status code that will be returned in case of disallowed OPA response.
 Accepted range is >= 300 and < 600.
 Only 1st level keys from OPA document are supported.
 JwtCookieKey | Name of the cookie to extract JWT if not found in `Authorization` header.
+JwtQueryKey | Name of the query parameter to extract JWT if not found in `Authorization` header or in the specified cookie.

 ### Example configuration